 DEREK FREESE DOCUMENTARY FUND

-GPFO is proud to manage the Derek Freese Documentary Fund (DFDF) which is given biennially to an independent filmmaker and provides up to $35,000 in finishing funds for a feature-length documentary film with a strong narrative.
+GPFO is proud to manage the Derek Freese Documentary Fund (DFDF) which is given biennially to a US independent filmmaker and provides up to $35,000 in finishing funds for a feature-length documentary film with a strong narrative.